-Ultrasonic extraction addresses the extremely problematic fact that cannabinoids, like THC and CBD, are naturally hydroponic.
+Ultrasonic extraction addresses the extremely problematic fact that cannabinoids, like THC and CBD, are naturally hydrophobic.
 Without harsh solvents, it is often difficult to expel the precious cannabinoids from within the cell interior.
 To increase the bioavailability of the final product, producers need to find extraction methods that break down the tough cell wall.

 The technology behind ultrasonic extraction is anything but easy to understand.
 In essence, sonication relies on ultrasonic waves.
 A probe is inserted into a solvent mixture, and the probe then emits a series of high and low-pressure sound waves.
 This process essentially creates microscopic currents, eddies, and pressurized streams of liquid, forming a particularly harsh environment.